ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index-ibmcloud-secure-perimeter-network.md

    ```
    {: codeblock}

 4. Create a file that is named `rules.conf`.
-This configuration file tells `ibmcloud-secure-perimeter-network` which external subnets and ports from the public internet to whitelist into the Secure Perimeter.
+This configuration file tells `ibmcloud-secure-perimeter-network` which external subnets and ports from the public internet to allowlist into the Secure Perimeter.

    ```
    {